-It means that history of telemedicine apps dates back to 1960’s, and it could be expected that benefits of apps usage considerably outweigh minor challenges that developers could face.
+It means that the history of telemedicine apps dates back to the 1960s, and it could be expected that the benefits of apps usage considerably outweigh minor challenges that developers could face.
 Indeed, the idea of telehealth is appreciated both by patients and doctors.

 But despite the rich history and healthcare executives’ encouragement to incorporate telemedicine apps in the medical facilities, it does not completely remove challenges of implementation because most often issues with telemedicine apps development pertain to complex technicalities that can be resolved with choosing the reliable custom software development provider.